Are out-of-staters turning Texas blue? State representative challenges that narrative - NewsBreak

 According to Frank, 60% of voters who had lived in Texas for less than 10 years voted for Ted Cruz over Beto O’Rourke when they ran against each other for the U.S. Senate in 2018.

-Exit poll data released by CNN confirms Frank’s assertion, showing a slight majority of Texas voters born in Texas preferred O’Rourke over Cruz in the 2018 midterm elections, while a much larger majority of Texas voters who moved to Texas preferred Cruz over O’Rourke.Musk puts Twitter blue check relaunch on hold ‘until there is high confidence of stopping impersonation’
+Exit poll data released by CNN confirms Frank’s assertion, showing a slight majority of Texas voters born in Texas preferred O’Rourke over Cruz in the 2018 midterm elections, while a much larger majority of Texas voters who moved to Texas preferred Cruz over O’Rourke.KXAN: Big cities swing left, smaller cities to the right in Texas governor’s race

 “They’re self-selecting,” Rep. Frank said.
 “They’re leaving those states for a reason, and it’s not because they like it.
 And so, when they get here, they’re not importing their politics.
 That’s just, mathematically, that’s not what’s happening.”